YINI-lang/YINI-spec/YINI-Specification.md

 - **May span multiple lines** (i.e., includes newline characters).
 - **May contain any characters**, including regular quotes (`"`) and double quotes (`""`), **except** for an unescaped sequence of three double quotes (`"""`) that would terminate the string.
 All characters are preserved exactly as written, including whitespace and line breaks.
 - A triple-quoted string ends at the first sequence of three double quotes (`"""`).
-- Does not support any prefix character, triple quoted strings are by design raw.
+- Does not support any prefix character, triple quoted strings are by design Raw.

 Example of Triple-Quoted strings:
 ```yini